Fraser Lake, British Columbia

 Project Lead: Lisa Gandier, Autumn Services Society

 The Autumn Services YOU Project provided the opportunity for community members to learn digital literacy skills, gain self-confidence and become better suited candidates for jobs that become available in the local area.
-This 15-day project was suited for people in all phases of their working lives who are goal oriented and want to gain self-confidence.
-The You Project was also for people who want to upgrade their skills in preparation for employment, further their education, or pursue apprenticeship or certificate programs.
+This 15-day project was suited for people in all phases of their working lives who were goal oriented and wanted to gain self-confidence.
+The You Project was also for people who wanted to upgrade their skills in preparation for employment, further their education, or pursue apprenticeship or certificate programs.

 Back to Beta-Test Projects